Nagrig

-Nagrig (نجريج) is a village in the Gharbia Governorate, Egypt, near the city of Basyoun.
+Nagrig (نجريج) is a village in Gharbia Governorate, Egypt, near the city of Basyoun.

 History

 Surveys and namings

 Nagrig is an ancient village, bordering the ancient city of Sais, which belonged to Sap-Meh, the fifth nome of Lower Egypt in Ancient Egypt.

-It was also mentioned under its ancient name of "Nagreg" in the region of Gharbia, as part of the survey (ordered during the reign of Saladin in 572/AH 1176 AD) counted by Ibn Mamati in the book “Laws of Collections.”
+It was also mentioned under its ancient name of "Nagreg" in the region of Gharbia, as part of the survey (ordered during the reign of Saladin in 572/AH 1176 AD) counted by Ibn Mamati in the book "Laws of Collections."